The ASPIRIN trial is a phase III double-blind placebo-controlled randomised trial of aspirin on recurrence and survival in colon cancer patients.

 The objective is to investigate acetylsalicylic acid 80 mg po daily for 5 years as an adjuvant therapy in curatively operated, stage II and III colon cancer patients.
 The question will be addressed by means of two parallel studies in patients with and without adjuvant chemotherapy.

-- Patient Information v2.0 (In Dutch, site specific version can be requested at the Datacenter)
+- Patient Information NL v4.2 (site specific version can be requested)

-Please contact the central datacenter for more information:
+Please contact the Antwerp University Hospital for more information:

 Rationale: Preclinical, epidemiologic and clinical evidence suggest that acetylsalicylic acid use may reduce overall cancer risk and mortality in colon cancer patients.